 - Minimal recovery time and very effective for medium-sized stones.

-In rare cases where the stone is multiple, complex, or associated with infection, PCNL (Percutaneous Nephrolithotomy) may be advised.
-This is a keyhole surgery to remove stones directly from the kidney.
+In rare cases if the stones are multiple, complex, or accompanied with infection, Percutaneous Nephrolithotomy (PCNL) may be advised.
+This is a keyhole surgery that remove stone directly from the kidney.

 Recovery and Prevention Tips

-- Restrict salt intake and avoid oxalate-rich foods such as spinach and limit animal protein.
+- Reduce salt intake and stay away from oxalate-rich foods such as spinach and less animal protein.

-- Follow-up imaging and urine testing to check for any recurrence.
+- Follow up with imaging and urine test to check for any recurrence.

-- Eat a well-balanced diet along with exercising regularly and avoid aspirating fluids.
+- Eat a balanced diet along with regular exercise and avoid aspirating fluids.

 Having to deal with a stubborn and painful 7mm kidney stone without the assistance of a highly trained urologist is quite concerning.
-Dr. Anuj, the Best Urologist in Noida, is a professional who offers modern and well-tolerated solutions to patients with kidney stones.
+Dr. Anuj, the Best Urologist in Noida, is a professional who offers modern and well-tolerated solutions to patients looking for kidney stone treatment in Greater Noida or Noida.

 - Excellent in ESWL, URS, and RIRS with minimal incision surgical techniques.